rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 For $$$b_t(\mathbf{x}) < -\operatorname{div}\mathbf{u}_t(\mathbf{x})$$, we get a model biased towards higher values of likelihood.
 In practice, this formula is most relevant to diffusion models because we already have (an approximation of) $$\nabla \log p_t(\mathbf{x})$$.
 This is why in the following sections we assume the diffusion model with $$\mathbf{u}_t$$ given by \eqref{eq:pf-ode}.
-The same framework can be used for any continuous-time flow model, provided the score is known.
+The same framework can be used for any continuous-time flow model, provided that the score function is known.

 **How to choose** $$b_t$$?